leonone694/JieqiBox/NOTATION_FORMAT.md

 - `type`: The type of operation (`"move"` or `"adjust"`).
 - `data`: The operation data (move in UCI format or adjustment information).
 - `fen`: The FEN string of the board state after this move.
+- `comment`: Optional user comment for this move (string).
+Comments are stored in English and can be edited by users.

 ### currentMoveIndex